gcbeltramini/bash-cli/scripts/doc_parser/README.md

 1. The CLI parses the text that starts with `##?` in the commands.
 2. The parsed Python `dict` is converted into a string compatible with `bash`, so that the variables can be exported.
-3. The modifications in the original code are identified by `# mycli customization`.
+3. The modifications in the original code are identified by `# cli customization`.